 The Grand Siege of Vidin took place in 1878.
 Jan 12–Feb 23, 1878.

-Who won the Grand Siege of Vidin?
+What was the outcome of the Grand Siege of Vidin?

 The Romania were victorious against the Ottoman Empire.